Rank-sparsity decomposition for planted quasi clique recovery: Related works

-Thus, when the nuclear norm solution is known, it provides both the upper and lower bound for minimum rank solution of (\ref{rankmodel}).
-The nuclear norm is a convex function, hence it can be easily optimized.
-In addition, it is the best known approximation of the rank function over the set of matrices with spectral norm less than one.
-Hence, the objective function in \eqref{rankmodel} can be replaced with nuclear norm and then we have the following formulation:
+Hence, the objective function \eqref{rankmodel} can be replaced with nuclear norm and then we have the following formulation:

-Indeed, when the matrix variable is a symmetric positive semidefinite matrix, \eqref{nnmodel} is equivalent to trace heuristic \cite{beckcomputational,mesbahirank}.
+Indeed, when $X$ is positive semidefinite, \eqref{nnmodel} is equivalent to trace heuristic \cite{beckcomputational,mesbahirank}.
 The convex problem \eqref{nnmodel} can be solved using a wide range of existing algorithms.
 Over time, nuclear norm has been observed to produce very low rank solutions in practice but the theoretical basis for when it does produce the minimum rank solution recently emerged \cite{rechtsimpler}.

-An instance of linearly constrained matrix rank minimization problem is the matrix completion problem.
-Let $M \in \mathbb{R}^{n_1 \times n_2}$ be a rectangular matrix.
-Suppose only $m$ entries of $M$ are available with $m << n_1n_2$.
-Matrix completion problem answers the question: can we recover $M$ from its $m$ partially observed entries?
-Obviously, this is not possible in general.
-In fact, if $M$ is an $n \times n$ square matrix of unknown rank, $r$, then it can easily be observed that matrix completion is impossible unless $m \geq (2n - r)r$.
-This is because an $n \times n$ matrix of rank $r$ depends on $2nr - r^2$ degree of freedom \cite{candesexactmatrix,candespower}.
-The singular value decomposition (SVD) is helpful in revealing these degree of freedom.
-The singular value decomposition of $M$ is given as:

-where $\sigma_i$, for $i \in \{1, \ldots r\}$, are the singular values and $u_i, v_i \in \mathbb{R}^n$ for $i = 1,\ldots, r$ are orthonormal left and right singular vectors respectively.
-In many cases where the matrix we intend to recover is known to be low ranked, recovery is possible.
-One of such scenario is when the columns of the matrix are independent and identically distributed random samples with low covariance.
-Low rank matrix recovery from partial sampling of its entries is applicable in collaborative filtering and multi-class learning \cite{rechtsimpler}.
-Furthermore, this problem can easily be ill-posed, even with prior knowledge that the unknown matrix has low rank.
-For example, suppose $y \in \mathbb{R}^n$ is an $n$-dimensional vector and $M \in \mathbb{R}^{n \times n}$ is a rank-one matrix where:

-and $e_1$ is the first element of the standard basis of the Euclidean vector space.
-In this case, we cannot recover $M$ by sampling its entries.
-Even if we have up to 95\% random sample of this matrix, we will probably miss the elements in the first row.
-Hence, we will not be able to recover $y$, and by implication, $M$.
-This is analogous in compressed sensing to the fact that one cannot recover a signal supposed to be sparsed in time domain by sub-sampling in time domain \cite{candescomletion_with_noise}.
-Therefore, it is not possible to recover all low-rank matrices from a sample of its entries.
-To avoid such scenario, it has become a customary approach to presume that $M$ has additional properties known as the incoherence \cite{candesexactmatrix,candespower,candesrobust,chandrasekaranrank,grossrecovering}. $M$ satisfies the incoherence conditions, with parameter $\mu \in [1, \frac{\min(n_1, n_2)}{r}]$, if